rotki/rotki/docs/api.rst

    :resjson int read_timeout: The number of seconds to wait for the first byte after a connection to an external service has been established.
 Default is 30.
    :resjson int oracle_penalty_threshold_count: The number of failures after which an oracle is penalized.
 Default is 5.
    :resjson int oracle_penalty_duration: The duration in seconds for which an oracle is penalized.
 Default is 1800.
+   :resjson bool auto_create_calendar_reminders: A boolean denoting whether reminders are created automatically for calendar entries based on the decoded history events.
+Default is ``true``.

    :statuscode 200: Querying of settings was successful
    :statuscode 409: There is no logged in user